doronz88/fa/README.md

 ```
 usage: aligned [-h] value

-reduces the
- list to only those align to a specific value
+reduces the list to only those aligned to a specific value

 positional arguments:
   value